-How to Start a Nonprofit in New York
+Starting a Nonprofit Organization in New York Is Easy

 To start a New York 501(c)(3) nonprofit organization, you'll need to first register a nonprofit corporation with the state of New York, and then apply for tax exempt status under section 501(c)(3) with the Internal Revenue Service.